What is an airway obstruction?

 - Place your other hand on top, and use your upper body weight to push straight down on the chest.

-- You should do this about 100 times in a minute until an ambulance arrives.
+- You should do this about 100 to 120 times per minute until an ambulance arrives.

 Once an ambulance has arrived, there are several different ways airway obstruction can be treated based on what caused it.